-At closing of the NorRock Acquisition, we will issue non-transferable rights ("Rights") to NorRock and such Rights will be distributed pro rata to the holders of Class A shares and stock appreciation rights as part of the Arrangement.
-These Rights will entitle the holder to receive Units (or, in our discretion, a cash payment in lieu of all or a portion of such Units) corresponding to that holder's pro rata share of the Deferred Payment described below.
-The number of Units to be issued will be calculated based on the five day volume weighted average trading price of the Units determined at the time of issue.
+The Rights will entitle the holder to receive Trust units (or, in the Trust's discretion, a cash payment in lieu of all or a portion of such units) corresponding to that holder's pro rata share of the Deferred Payment described below.
+The number of the Trust units to be issued, if any, will be calculated based on the five day volume weighted average trading price of the Trust units determined at the time of issue.

-It is expected that holders of NorRock Class A shares and stock appreciation rights will receive additional payments after closing pursuant to the Rights, which will be paid on a pro rata basis based upon the number of Class A shares and stock appreciation rights held by them at closing.
-The aggregate of such payments (the "Deferred Payment") will be equal to (A) the Liquidated Value, plus (B) the Retained Value, less (C) the Assets at Closing Payment less (D) 20% of the amount (if any) by which the Liquidated Value exceeds the Assets at Closing Payment.
-The Deferred Payment will be at least \$0.01 per Right.
+Holders of the Rights may receive additional payments after closing in accordance with the terms of the Rights, which will be paid on a pro rata basis based upon the number of issued and outstanding Rights.
+The aggregate of such payments (the "Deferred Payment"), if any, will be equal to the (A) Liquidated Value plus the Retained Value (both as defined below) less (B) the Assets at Closing Payment less (C) 20% of the amount (if any) that the Liquidated Value exceeds the Assets at Closing Payment.